Is Esports a Sport?

 It continued for years, and no one was sure why such a major media outlet made that decision.
 In general, the sports channel needed something fresh, and between gambling, daily fantasy sports, and Esports, the latter won the popular vote.
 It was a highly controversial decision that finds a new fanbase for a channel that needed it.

 Somewhere along the line, the team changed, and it all fell off the rails.
 While the Esports section can still be viewed, it didn’t live up to the hype.
-Some see it as a nail in the Esports coffin, confirming their denials that Esports can never be a sport.
 It gives fuel to the doubters, but even without ESPN’s coverage, major international tournaments are a go.

 How to Get into Esports

-That said, here are some tips on how to get into esports, whether as a casual player or a professional.
+That said, here are some tips on how to get in, whether as a casual player or a professional.

 2. Understand the Game: Before attempting something, it is often best to understand how it works.
-It is the same for Esports.
+It is the same.
 You should delve into your chosen game’s rules, mechanics, and strategies.
 You can study guides, watch relevant tutorials, and observe professional players to gain insight into advanced tactics.

 3. Practice, Practice, Practice: Once you have learned how the game works, the next stage is to hone your skills.
-Becoming proficient in a sport requires practice, which is valid for Esports.
+Becoming proficient in a sport requires practice, which is valid.
 You should set aside time for practice sessions to improve your skills and learn new strategies and tactics.
 You can do this solo and with others.

 6. Seek coaching: If you want to up your gameplay, consider enlisting the aid of experienced coaches and mentors.
 These coaches provide personalized guidance, offer constructive criticism, and accelerate performance.

 7. Consider joining a team: If you are interested in one day going pro, then you should consider joining a team.
-Esports teams can provide structure and support during your Esports journey.
+Teams can provide structure and support during your journey.
 So, looking for amateur or semi-professional teams that align with your game and play style is best.

 The Future of Esports